Does home insurance cover lost or damaged jewelry?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Jewelry and any other belongings that you own are covered under the personal property coverage section of your homeowners insurance.
-These items are covered for losses caused by the types of damage or loss, or perils, listed in your policy.
-Some covered perils include house fires, windstorms, theft, and vandalism.
+All of your belongings, including jewelry and other valuables, are covered under the personal property coverage section of your homeowners insurance.
+Your personal property is covered for losses caused by specific perils listed in your policy.
+Some common covered perils include house fires, windstorms, theft, and vandalism.

 In a standard home insurance policy, jewelry payouts are usually capped at around $1,500 for theft losses.
 However, you can add a scheduled personal property endorsement to your policy to extend coverage past those sublimits.